 Applications will be assessed by a multidisciplinary panel of experts, including representatives drawn from the BBSRC Pool of Experts.
-External reviewers will not be used and applicants are therefore not required to nominate reviewers.
+External reviews will not be sought.

 The following assessment criteria will apply:

-- The contribution the investment will make to the physical research infrastructure in the applicant institution(s) and in the UK (for example how the equipment will complement related infrastructure and equipment) and the broader environment in which the equipment will be placed (for example lab space, technical support, scientific expertise, data management plans)
+- The contribution the investment will make to the physical research infrastructure in the applicant institution(s) and in the UK (for example how the equipment will complement related infrastructure and equipment) and the broader environment in which the equipment will be placed (for example lab space, running costs, technical support, scientific expertise, data management plans).

-- The track record of the applicants (including both research excellence and the level of previous and/or existing research councils support)
+- The track record of the applicants (including both research excellence and the level of previous and/or existing research council support).

 - Consideration will also be given to any ethical and societal issues that may be raised by the proposal.

-The capital equipment budget for 17ALERT is approximately £10 million.
+The capital equipment budget for 18ALERT is approximately £10 million.
 Applications may seek the following only:

-- Under the ‘Directly Incurred Equipment’ heading only, the costs of capital equipment over £200,000 including VAT, including one off costs such as initial service/maintenance contracts, and excluding any discounts and/or other contributions from sources other than BBSRC have been factored
+- Under the ‘Directly Incurred Equipment’ heading only, the costs of capital equipment over £200,000 including VAT as well as eligible one-off costs such as initial service/ maintenance contracts.
+This figure refers to costs before any discounts and/or other contributions from sources other than BBSRC have been factored